MicrosoftDocs/winrt-api/windows.media.devices.core/cameraintrinsics_cameraintrinsics_118705175.md

 ## -description

+Constructs an instance of a CameraIntrinsics.

 ## -parameters
 ### -param focalLength
+The focal length of the camera.

 ### -param principalPoint
+The principal point of the camera.

 ### -param radialDistortion
+The radial distortion coefficient of the camera.

 ### -param tangentialDistortion
+The tangential distortion coefficient of the camera.

 ### -param imageWidth
+The image width of the camera, in pixels.

 ### -param imageHeight
+The image height of the camera, in pixels.

 ## -remarks